|

 Dr. Gibbons office, the President, or someone inside the Presidents office.
 We will not know for sure who ordered the

 investigation because Clinton records are not subject to FOIA for the next five years.
+What is known is that Secretary Widnall knew the White

 House wanted a report on Roswell, and she was writing to Gibbons to report what had been

 done.
-Her words were very encouraging,
+Her words were very encouraging, While we dont have the bottom

 line yet, I thought you would be interested in this interim report I got from my staff.
 I intended to bring it over this morning, but